PWT SEO: The ULTIMATE Joomla SEO extension!

 PWT SEO in action

-The best way to show how the plugin works is to simply start working with it: Open the tab, and fill in a keyword or phrase.
+The best way to show how the plugin works is to simply start working with it: Open the article that you want to optimize, head to the SEO tab, and fill in a keyword or phrase.
 For this example, let's use the key-phrase pwt seo.
 If you then save the article, an initial SEO score is calculated.
 At first, we have only 22 points (out of the maximum of 100), but the article is almost empty, so that is not strange.
 Now if you simply start typing text in the editor, the SEO score is re-calculated every 30 seconds.
-You can change the interval in the plugin-settings if you want.
+You can change the interval in the plugin settings if you want.
 Note that the score is automatically calculated as you go, you don't have to hit the Save button for this.

-Most issues can simply be fixed in the article, like text and headings, metadescription etcetera, but if you have an issue with the URL, you may need to go to your menu-item settings for the article to fix that over there.
-When looking more closely at the SEO Score tab, you see it is divided in sections:
+Most issues can simply be fixed in the article, like text and headings, meta description etcetera, but if you have an issue with the URL, you may need to go to your menu-item settings for the article to fix that over there.
+When looking more closely at the SEO Score tab, you see it is divided into sections:

 SEO keyword or phrase